jrem090/SuDoKu/README.md

 This was developed using MinGW compiler in QtCreator.
 I would reccommend using the QtCreator IDE and using the opening the sudoku solver project file.
-Then using the the native build command in Qt Creator for a dynamic build.
+Then using the the native build command in Qt Creator for a dynamic build. you should then be able to call run from inside Qt Creator

 To build a static version add the "-config static" flag to the arguments in qmake.
-Also make a custom process that calls windeployqt.exe and specifies the build directory as an arguement.
+Also make a custom process that calls windeployqt.exe and specifies the build directory as an arguement.You could also build the program dynamically and add the relevant dlls included in the windows_dll directory in this repo(though this is not the most advisible option)
 ##MAC
 *Not attempted yet*
 ##Linux